This is the first in a series of articles summarizing key topics discussed at Ward and Smith's 2018 Employment Law Symposium.

 Colclough noted that training is key: "Let them know what the rules of the game are," he stressed.

-Watch for more information from Ward and Smith's 2018 Employment Symposium.
+More insights from Ward and Smith's 2018 Employment Law Symposium:

 © 2018 Ward and Smith, P.A.
 For further information regarding the issues described above, please contact .